Pregnant? Here's How To Find Out When Best To Announce It

 Some mothers may be penned in for non-invasive prenatal testing (NIPT, also known as cell-free DNA, cfDNA or Harmony) 10 weeks into pregnancy, to check if the baby may have any chromosomal abnormalities or signs of Down syndrome.
 As a plus point, this scan can also find out the sex of the baby.
 You might be more confident to announce your pregnancy after getting the okay from this scan.

 6. You have travel concerns

 Planning for a holiday or a work trip?
-Chances are you’re going to have to cancel the trip after getting pregnant because of the risk of Zika in some countries, which can cause severe birth defects).
+Chances are you’re going to have to cancel the trip after getting pregnant because of the , which can cause severe birth defects).
 Or if you’re planning a trip for later on in your pregnancy that will affect people around you, then it means you’re going to have to tell everyone why.

 The best time to announce your pregnancy: After 12 weeks

 This is the date many parents decide to let everyone know a baby is on its way.
 Why?